liljencrantz/crush/README.md

 In traditional shells, I/O is done as binary streams.
 Because Crush streams are typed, I/O happens differently.
-Crush has command pairs used for serializing and deserializing various file format.
+Crush has command pairs used for serializing and deserializing various file formats.
 Use e.g. `json:from` and `json:to` to deserialize and serialize json data, respectively.
 These commands all work like you'd expect: